 Why Do We Need Environmental Medicine Research?

 In the past five decades, human exposure to synthetic chemicals has increased steadily.
 Research has found as many as 200 chemicals in umbilical cord blood, putting our youngest members of society at risk even before birth.
-Cancer, infertility, obesity, heart disease and brain development disorders all have been shown to be associated with synthetic chemicals.
+Cancer, infertility, obesity, heart disease and brain development disorders all have been shown to be associated with exposure to some synthetic chemicals and metals.

-Little research has been done to assess or look at means to reduce chronic persistent pollutants in our bodies.
+Little research has been done to assess or look at means to reduce chronic persistent pollutants from our bodies.

-Although CAM detoxification has been shown to reduce the body burden of chemicals, rigorous research into clinical detoxification is still needed.
-The Bastyr Clinical Research Center hopes to more closely examine detoxification for weight loss, disease treatment and general wellness.
+Although certain CAM detoxification protocols have been shown to reduce the body burden of some chemicals, rigorous research into clinical detoxification is still needed.
+The Bastyr Clinical Research Center hopes to more closely examine detoxification of environmental pollutants from humans for disease treatment, prevention, and general wellness.

 Current Studies - Environmental Medicine Research